Gawayn

-Gawayn is a French-Italian-Canadian animated television series created and designed by Jan Van Rijsselberge.
+Gawayn is an animated television series created and designed by Jan Van Rijsselberge.
 It is produced by Alphanim (previously known as Gaumont-Alphanim for the first season).
 The title of the show refers to King Arthur's nephew Gawain.
-The series had also been shown on the Starz Kids & Family cable network.

 Synopsis

 William is an optimistic knight-in-training who lives in the mystical city of Camelot and is devoted to his mentor, knight in gleaming armour, Sir Roderick.
-The complication starts when the evil Duke of Amaraxos shrinks Princess Gwendolyn and takes over the kingdom, so the friends accompanied by Elspeth,William's sister and an apprentice sorceress, and Xiao Long, a young sage-in-training from distant Asia, set off on an adventure to undo the terrible curse by finding The Crystal of Gawayn.
+The complication starts when the evil Duke of Amaraxos shrinks Princess Gwendolyn and takes over the kingdom, so the friends accompanied by Elspeth, William's sister and an apprentice sorceress, and Xiao Long, a young sage-in-training from distant Asia, set off on an adventure to undo the terrible curse by finding The Crystal of Gawayn.

-In season 2, the Questers finally attain the Crystal of Gawayn which they were originally going to use to undue Princess Gwendolyn's curse.
+In season 2, the Questers finally attain the Crystal of Gawayn which they were originally going to use to undo Princess Gwendolyn's curse.
 But thanks to Sir Roderick's impatience and clumsiness, he interrupts the process causing Gwen's size to be unstable.
 And to make matters worse, his clumsiness shatters the Crystal and they lose the Great Book of Magic which flies off after the failed spell.
 Now they return to life on the road with the goal of reclaiming the book and using it to find a way to repair the Crystal and finally put an end to the princess' curse for good.